Are you being sold a RILA Annuity?

 Ranking the Risk of RILAs

-Let’s look at the risk of the deferred annuities and force rank them, and also see what “usual” investment to which they are similar.
+Let’s look at the risk of deferred annuities, force rank them, and also see what “usual” investment they are similar to.

 MYGA >> FIA >> RILA (Floor >> Buffer) >> VA